andela-esitati/bucket-list-api/README.md

  	* Press *Enter* to complete the cloning process
 3. Virtual Environment Installation
  	* Install the virtual environment by typing: `pip install virtualenv` on your terminal
-4. Create a virtual environment by running `virtualenv --python python bl-venv`.
+4. Create a virtual environment by running `virtualenv --python python venv`.
 This will create the virtual environment in which you can run the project.
 5. Activate the virtual environment by running `source bl-venv/bin/activate`
 6. Enter the project directory by running `cd bucketlist`
 7. Once inside the directory install the required modules